ClockSelect/myevic/README.md

         Change the display font.
 The font A is the new bold cool-looking font, font B is the guenuine Joyetech's font.

+  * Clock

+        Change the format of the clock displayed on the main screen between a hand dial clock (A) and a digital clock with date and time (D).

 ### Build:
 Follow [evic-sdk::Readme] (https://github.com/ReservedField/evic-sdk/blob/master/README.md) instructions to: